fhessel/esp32_https_server/README.md

 > **Note:** To run the examples (except for the _Self-Signed-Certificates_ example), you need to execute the script extras/create_cert.sh first (see [Issue #26](https://github.com/fhessel/esp32_https_server/issues/26) for Windows).
 This script will create a simple CA to sign certificates that are used with the examples.
 Some notes on the usage can be found in the extras/README.md file.

-You will find several examples showing how you can use the library:
+You will find several examples showing how you can use the library (roughly ordered by complexity):

 - [Static-Page](examples/Static-Page/Static-Page.ino): Short example showing how to serve some static resources with the server.
 You should start with this sketch and get familiar with it before having a look at the more complex examples.
 - [Parameters](examples/Parameters/Parameters.ino): Shows how you can access request parameters (the part after the question mark in the URL) or parameters in dynamic URLs (like /led/1, /led/2, ...)
+- [Parameter-Validation](examples/Parameter-Validation/Parameter-Validation.ino): Shows how you can integrate validator functions to do formal checks on parameters in your URL.
 - [Put-Post-Echo](examples/Put-Post-Echo/Put-Post-Echo.ino): Implements a simple echo service for PUT and POST requests that returns the request body as response body.
 Also shows how to differentiate between multiple HTTP methods for the same URL.
 - [HTTPS-and-HTTP](examples/HTTPS-and-HTTP/HTTPS-and-HTTP.ino): Shows how to serve resources via HTTP and HTTPS in parallel and how to check if the user is using a secure connection during request handling
+- [HTML-Forms](examples/HTML-Forms/HTML-Forms.ino): Shows how to use body parsers to handle requests created from HTML forms (access text field contents, handle file upload, etc.).
+- [Async-Server](examples/Async-Server/Async-Server.ino): Like the Static-Page example, but the server runs in a separate task on the ESP32, so you do not need to call the loop() function in your main sketch.
+- [Self-Signed-Certificate](examples/Self-Signed-Certificate/Self-Signed-Certificate.ino): Shows how to generate a self-signed certificate on the fly on the ESP when the sketch starts.
+You do not need to run `create_cert.sh` to use this example.
 - [Middleware](examples/Middleware/Middleware.ino): Shows how to use the middleware API for logging.
 Middleware functions are defined very similar to webservers like Express.
 - [Authentication](examples/Authentication/Authentication.ino): Implements a chain of two middleware functions to handle authentication and authorization using HTTP Basic Auth.
-- [Async-Server](examples/Async-Server/Async-Server.ino): Like the Static-Page example, but the server runs in a separate task on the ESP32, so you do not need to call the loop() function in your main sketch.
 - [Websocket-Chat](examples/Websocket-Chat/Websocket-Chat.ino): Provides a browser-based chat built on top of websockets. **Note:** Websockets are still under development!
-- [Parameter-Validation](examples/Parameter-Validation/Parameter-Validation.ino): Shows how you can integrate validator functions to do formal checks on parameters in your URL.
-- [Self-Signed-Certificate](examples/Self-Signed-Certificate/Self-Signed-Certificate.ino): Shows how to generate a self-signed certificate on the fly on the ESP when the sketch starts.
-You do not need to run `create_cert.sh` to use this example.
 - [REST-API](examples/REST-API/REST-API.ino): Uses [ArduinoJSON](https://arduinojson.org/) and [SPIFFS file upload](https://github.com/me-no-dev/arduino-esp32fs-plugin) to serve a small web interface that provides a REST API.

 If you encounter error messages that cert.h or private\_key.h are missing when running an example, make sure to run create\_cert.sh first (see Setup Instructions).